Dheuster/AFT-FO4Edition/readme.txt

        ObjectReference[] PAs = Game.GetPlayer().GetRefsLinkedToMe(LinkedArmor)

      And this is the Basis for Addons.
-AFT looks for any Objects Pointing at a Workbench that use AFT’s prefab keyword "TweakPrefab":
+AFT looks for any Objects Pointing at a Workbench that use AFTÂ’s prefab keyword "TweakPrefab":

        [AronsAwesomePrefab] === (TweakPrefab) ===> [RedRocket Workbench]
        [PattiesPinkPrefab]  === (TweakPrefab) ===> [RedRocket Workbench]
        [NormsNominalPrefab] === (TweakPrefab) ===> [RedRocket Workbench]

-     AFT then exposes the objects via AFT’s PipBoy... assuming the objects properly cast to AFT’s TweakPrefabOption interface.
+     AFT then exposes the objects via AFTÂ’s PipBoy... assuming the objects properly cast to AFTÂ’s TweakPrefabOption interface.

      These objects can be installed/instantiated by anyone.
 Which means a mod can be installed after AFT that adds a new object/prefab to the game